textpattern/textpattern.github.io/administration/files-panel.md

 In the first column you will find a checkbox for each file.
 Here you can select files you want to change in a bulk manner.
 You can mark files by checking the checkbox or you can use the checkbox in the head bar of the list to mark all files on that page.

-For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
+For performing changes now you go to the drop-down list 'With selected…' and choose the function you want to perform.
 After selecting the options you want to perform press 'Go' to start the changes.

 ## Pages and files listed per page